jerryryle/rogue_ap/docs/index.md

 ## Preparation

-First, you need to get the Raspberry Pi up and running.
-Download the latest image of Raspbian Stretch Lite from [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/)
+First, you need to get the Raspberry Pi up and running with the required packages.
+Download the latest image of Raspbian Buster Lite from [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/)

+### Create a Raspbian SD Card
-For writing the image to your SD card, Braindead recommends simplifying the process by using Etcher from [https://etcher.io](https://etcher.io).
+For writing the image to your SD card, get Etcher from [https://www.balena.io/etcher/](https://www.balena.io/etcher/).

 Insert the SD card in your computer and use Etcher to copy the Raspbian image to the SD card (it will overwrite any data currently on the card).